gperdrizet/hill_climber/_sources/index.rst.txt

 Hill climber documentation
 ==========================

-A flexible simulated annealing optimizer for generating synthetic datasets with specific statistical properties.
+A flexible simulated annealing optimizer with replica exchange for generating synthetic datasets with specific properties (or whatever else you can dream up).

-**Hill Climber** is a Python package that uses simulated annealing to optimize datasets according to user-defined objective functions.
+**Hill Climber** is a Python package to optimize datasets with user-defined objective functions.
 It's particularly useful for:

 - Generating synthetic data with specific statistical properties
 - Exploring relationships between different correlation measures